 Adding turmeric to your pet’s daily routine doesn’t need to be super complicated.
 There are recipes all over the internet that help you add this mighty superfood into your pet’s food or treats.
 Of course, be sure to have your veterinarian review any recipe you plan to use.

 If you aren’t feeling like experimenting with cooking for your cat or dog, look for a supplement designed to be pet safe.
-Important reminder: Never give your cat or dog anything labeled for human consumption.
+Important reminder: Be very cautious when giving your cat or dog anything labeled for human consumption.
+There are often sweeteners, flavorings and chemicals which are highly toxic to pets.
+Read that label first!

 Again, always consult with your veterinarian before adding supplements to your pet’s diet.
 You will need to make sure there are no contraindications with any medications they may already be on.
 And you’ll also need to ensure that your pet does not have any conditions that may be worsened by the addition of turmeric.